Student Conduct Process

 Details the appeal process within the Student Conduct Review Process.

-Upon completion of one semester of disciplinary probation or one semester of disciplinary suspension (not applicable for one semester suspensions) and upon completion of all educational sanctions/requirements, a student has the opportunity to request a review of their disciplinary probation or suspension status.
+Upon completion of one semester of disciplinary probation and upon completion of all educational sanctions/requirements, a student has the opportunity to request a review of their disciplinary probation.

 A student's conduct record is eligible to be sealed if the incident(s) in question are minor and do not result in suspension or expulsion and where further violations would not likely result in suspension or expulsion from the university.
 Students may submit a request to have their records sealed during their last year at the university.